jbloomlab/SARSr-CoV_homolog_survey/results/summary/merge_sequencing.md

 for each variant in each background.
 The `dt_illumina` table gives counts of each barcode in each FACS bin.

+In this PacBio sequencing, we have two backgrounds currently present for SARS-CoV-1\_Urbani and SARS-CoV-2.
+For SARS-CoV-1, we created our own “in-house” SSM libraries in the 2693 background coding sequence due to delay in shipment of the product from Genscript.
+The Genscript product did arrive in time for PacBio sequencing, so we included it for barcode attribution in case there were problems with our “in-house” assembly, but because the “in-house” assembly looks good, we will move forward just that background (\_2693, but we will rename it to the full
+\_Urbani\_HP03L name below).
+On the SARS-CoV-2 side, the tube from Genscript corresponding to the SSM library for position S494 had zero volume, and it does not appear that DNA was deposited in any of the other tubes inadvertently since I do not see these mutated positions present in this background.
+In expectation that this was the case, we performed SSM at position S494 in our 2649 background SARS-CoV-2 sequence, so we pool the mutants across these two backgrounds to get our final set of mini-mutant scanning mutants for this background.

 Process PacBio sequencing: variant parsing, library coverage
 ------------------------------------------------------------